Stephanie J. Block: Acting career

 Block had a recurring role in the NBC series Rise, playing Patricia, a devout Catholic who ends up at odds with her husband over their son's involvement in a controversial high school play.

 Block played singer Cher in the biomusical The Cher Show.
 The musical played an out-of-town tryout in Chicago at the Oriental Theatre, beginning on June 12, 2018, and running through July 15.
 The production opened on Broadway at the Neil Simon Theatre in December 2018.
 For this performance, Block won the 2019 Drama Desk Award for Outstanding Actress in a Musical and the Tony Award for Best Actress in a Musical.
 She also won an Outer Critics Circle Award and was nominated for a Drama League Award.
 The Cher Show ended its run on August 18, 2019.

 On August 1, 2021, Stephanie launched the Stages podcast, with Marylee G. Fairbanks.

 In August 2022, it was announced that Block would replace Sara Bareilles as the Baker's Wife in the Broadway revival of Into the Woods beginning September 6 of that year and would star alongside her husband Sebastian Arcelus, who played the Baker.
 She then starred alongside Brian d'Arcy James, who returned to the show after Arcelus's limited engagement ended the following month.
 Block and Arcelus reprised their roles in the production's U.S. national tour, which launched in early 2023.
 Before that, Arcelus once again starred alongside Block in the Broadway production for its final week of performances in January 2023.

 Block starred as Norma Desmond opposite Derek Klena as Joe Gillis in the Kennedy Center production of Sunset Boulevard from February 1–8, 2023.

 On June 13, 2023, Block announced she was back in the studio recording a new album, set for release in the fall - her first full-length solo record in almost 15 years.
 On September 26, 2023, Block announced her first holiday album, "Merry Christmas, Darling" which was released on November 3, being promoted by Block's rendition of Sleigh Ride, released as a single on October 6.
 The album contains duets with her husband and daughter, as well as new songs specially written for the occasion.

 On Dec 19, 2023, the 300th episode of The Theatre Podcast with Alan Seales was released, featuring Block as the guest.

 Block made her London theatre debut in a revival of Kiss Me, Kate at the Barbican Theatre for an engagement lasting from June through September 2024.
 The production was filmed on stage with a cinema release in the UK and internationally on November 17, 2024.
-It is also scheduled to air on PBS as part of its Great Performances series on May 30, 2025.
+It is also aired on PBS as part of its Great Performances series on May 30, 2025.
 She received two nominations at the Helen Hayes Awards for her performances in Into the Woods and Sunset Boulevard and won an award for the latter.